 Goodwill represents the excess of cost over fair value of net assets acquired in connection with business combinations.
 Goodwill is evaluated for impairment annually or whenever events or changes in circumstances indicate that it is more likely than not that an impairment loss has occurred.
-In the current year, the Company adopted ASU 2011-08, Intangibles - Goodwill and Other: Testing Goodwill for Impairment.
-The Company has completed its annual goodwill impairment test and has determined that goodwill was not impaired at December 31, 2011 and 2010.
+The Company has completed its annual goodwill impairment test and has determined that goodwill was not impaired at December 31, 2012 and 2011.